 The carrying value of an intangible asset with a finite life is amortised on a straight-line basis over its useful life.
 Amortisation begins when the asset is available for use and ceases at the date that the asset is de-recognised.
 The amortisation charge for each period is recognised in the surplus or deficit.

-The useful lives and associated amortisation rates of major classes of intangible assets have been estimated as follows: Computer software 3 to 5 years 20 to 33.3% liabilities and contingent liabilities.
-Goodwill on acquisition of subsidiaries is included in intangible assets by applying the purchase method.
+The useful lives and associated amortisation rates of major classes of intangible assets have been estimated as follows: Computer software 3 to 5 years 20 to 33.3%

 Goodwill